aktos-io/aktos-dcs-python/README.md

 [6]: https://github.com/zeromq/cppzmq
 [7]: http://zeromq.org/bindings:_start

-Gevent based actor model (inspired from Erlang) used for concurrency.
+Gevent based actor model (inspired from Erlang) is used for concurrency.
 This means, concurrency is [nearly] for free.
-Since there is no real threads or subprocesses, debugging is easy.
+Since there are no real threads or subprocesses, debugging is easy.
 N-to-N connections are managed out of the box, so there is no single point of failure exists.

 For a short tutorial, see `TESTS.md`.